osilander/203.311/Week3/Week3.md

 cor.test(set1.x, set1.y)
 ```

+This returns a lot of information, but the most important numbers are the correlation value (*cor* or *r*) and the probabilty (*p-value*).

 > **EXERCISE 6**<br>
 > Calculate correlations of gene expression against protein levels for the four sets.
 Are RNA expression levels helpful in predicting protein levels?
-(That is, are expression and protein levels significantly correlated?)
+That is, are expression and protein levels significantly correlated?

 By this time, you have probably identified that the four sets of data are very similar, in terms of their expression and protein levels, regardless of which environmental conditions they were generated under.
 Interestingly, the correlation values are also small – there is little evidence in this data that genes with high RNA expression also produce high levels of the corresponding protein.

-Just to finally confirm this, it's a good idea to plot your data, if only to confirm that there are no real differences between the datasets.
+Just to confirm this, it's a good idea to plot your data, if only to check that there are no real differences between the datasets.

 > **EXERCISE 7**<br>
 > Make scatter plots for the four datasets.
 Plot gene expression (e.g., *set1.x*) on the *x* axis and protein levels (e.g., *set1.y*) on the *y* axis.